Skip to content

 enterprise T1528 Steal Application Access Token Users need to be trained to not authorize third-party applications they don’t recognize.
 The user should pay particular attention to the redirect URL: if the URL is a misspelled or convoluted sequence of words related to an expected service or SaaS application, the website is likely trying to spoof a legitimate service.
 Users should also be cautious about the permissions they are granting to apps.
 For example, offline access and access to read emails should excite higher suspicions because adversaries can utilize SaaS APIs to discover credentials and other sensitive communications.

 enterprise T1539 Steal Web Session Cookie Train users to identify aspects of phishing attempts where they’re asked to enter credentials into a site that has the incorrect domain for the application they are logging into.
+Additionally, train users not to run untrusted JavaScript in their browser, such as by copying and pasting code or dragging and dropping bookmarklets.

 enterprise T1221 Template Injection Train users to identify social engineering techniques and spearphishing emails that could be used to deliver malicious documents.